sanskritiagr/WinterOfCode/README.md

 It is used to predict the correct class for the test data.
 The model first claculates distance of each testing data with training datas.
 Then it checks the k nearest points to predict.
 The predicted Y is compared with the given Y values to get accuracy.
 #### Accuracy = 80.36%
 ## K- Means Clustering
+This model groups the given data into clusters based on the similarity between them.
+Firstly, I plotted a graph of wcss vs k.
+It came out to be minimum for k=30.
+So, I made 30 clusters for the dataset.
+## Neural Network